AmpiFire Content Marketing Statistics 2024

 • Videos will account for a whopping 82% of all consumer internet traffic by 2025, while video streaming will make up 91% of global internet traffic.
 [Integral Ad Science]

-• 53% of marketers say that case studies/customer stories and videos deliver some of their best results.
+• 58% of marketers say that videos deliver some of their best results – followed by case studies/customer stories (53%) and e-books/white papers (45%).
 [CMI]

 • 40% of marketers said creating more visual, and video content improved their content marketing.
 [Semrush